skipscooters/cloud-iot-core-androidthings/README.md

-# Cloud IoT Core Client for Android Things
+# Cloud IoT Core Client for Android Things (Skip Fork)

+This is a **fork** of Google's Android Cloud IoT Core Client.
+The primary changes are:
+* None yet

 The Cloud IoT Core Client makes it simple to integrate Android Things with Cloud IoT Core by providing abstractions for all of Cloud IoT Core's